Building a PHP CLI tool using DDD and Event Sourcing. Introduction: why?Last updated: 2022-08-31 :: Published: 2022-07-13 :: [ history ]

 Anyone following me on Twitter is well aware of my interest in crypto.
 I find it a fascinating topic with ramifications that I believe will change society in many ways.

-The first one is that, as I keep exploring the ever-expanding crypto-sphere, I'm performing all sorts of actions, some of which Her Majesty's Revenue and Customs (HMRC) has an interest in.
-I live in the UK and, like many other places, the government is grappling with this rapidly evolving field.
-It adds new rules and amends existing ones on a regular basis, to try and keep up with new practices.
+As I keep exploring the ever-expanding crypto sphere, I'm performing all sorts of actions, some of which Her Majesty's Revenue and Customs (HMRC) has an interest in.
+I live in the UK and, like in many other places, the government is grappling with this rapidly evolving field, adding new rules and amending existing ones on a regular basis to try and keep up with new practices.

 While it's fairly easy to keep track of and compute a limited number of transactions, it becomes far more complicated when that number goes up (wait – isn't NGU supposed to be good?).
 There are lots of portfolio- and tax-tracking tools out there, but I couldn't find one that covers all my use cases or that reports numbers I can make sense of.